 Space maintainers are small plastic or metal devices that are placed into the gap where your child has lost a baby tooth.
 They are comfortable and your child won’t even notice the space maintainer after a while.

 The purpose of a space maintainer is to stop the surrounding teeth from shifting toward the gap where their baby tooth used to be.
-If the teeth shift, this can block the adult tooth from erupting properly, which may cause serious oral development issues.
+If the teeth shift, this can block the adult tooth from erupting properly, which can lead to serious oral development issues.

-If a pulpotomy is not a good option, Dr. Tuttle or Dr. Colt may recommend extracting your child’s baby tooth and applying a space maintainer, but we always try to save your child’s tooth whenever it’s possible to do so.
+If a pulpotomy is not a good option, Dr. Tuttle may recommend extracting your child’s baby tooth and applying a space maintainer, but we always try to save your child’s tooth whenever possible.